iobroker-community-adapters/ioBroker.nello/README.md

 3. Done.
 You will now have additional states in your nello tree within the channel "events" and all events are written to a state named "feed".

 #### Log
-If you successfully advanced-setup ioBroker.nello, you will additionally find the following in the ioBroker Log:
+Independently of the option you chose, if you successfully advanced-setup ioBroker.nello, you will additionally find the following in the ioBroker Log:
 ```
 nello.0	2018-11-24 21:29:48.220	info	Listener attached to uri https://XXXX.XXXXX.XX:YYYY.
 ```